lcleofa/MADS-DAV/README.md

 Periode A (2025/26)<br>
 Weekly assignments are added to dedicated feature branch 'hu_dav_lcleofa' in GitHub.

-This is the repository for the Master of Applied Data Science course "Data Analysis & Visualisation" at Hogeschool Utrecht.
+This is the repository for the Master of Applied Data Science course "Data Analysis & Visualisation" at Hogeschool Utrecht.<br>
 The repo is forked from https://github.com/raoulg/MADS-DAV.

 # Table of Contents